How to file a Tennessee annual report

 Do new businesses in Tennessee need to file an initial report?

 No. Tennessee does not require new businesses to file an initial report upon formation.
-The first filing requirement is the annual report, due in the year after formation.
+The first filing requirement is the annual report, due in the year after formation following the standard due date formula (first day of the fourth month after the fiscal year-end).

 Is the Tennessee annual report the same as the franchise or excise tax filing?

-No. The annual report is a separate requirement and is filed with the Tennessee Secretary of State.
-Franchise and excise taxes are filed with the Tennessee Department of Revenue and have different forms and deadlines.
+No. The annual report is a separate requirement filed with the Tennessee Secretary of State to maintain your entity's active status.
+Franchise and excise taxes are filed with the Tennessee Department of Revenue and have different forms, deadlines, and consequences.
+The minimum franchise tax is $100 regardless of whether the company is active or inactive, per TCA § 67-4-2007.
+Note that the SOS requires tax clearance from the Department of Revenue before accepting certain filings such as reinstatements, per the Tennessee SOS Business FAQs.

 How long does it take for the state to process a Tennessee annual report?